KaizenCrew2023/RoadWarrior/decisions/ADR-4 Geo-replication for Trips and Reservations.md

 - Cost

 Alternatives:
 - Geo-replication with single region write, multi region read.
-Updates will incur more latency but app erformce for viewing reservation information will not be impacted.
+Updates will incur more latency but app performance for viewing reservation information will not be impacted.
 Thus notifcations of updates could be slower.
 - Data segmentation by region of the user - the nature of the app implies users will use the app in multiple regions themselves, thereby will experience greater latency when travelling in other regions.